mlgranger540/milestone-3/README.md

 ### Responsiveness

 The use of Bootstrap has helped to make this website somewhat responsive, however unfortunately, due to time constraints on this project, I was unable to make it fully responsive in its current state.
 It is usable on all screen sizes, however the sizing of things such as fonts makes the appearance rather unappealing.
-This is something I would like to improve in the future, but at this stage I had to prioritise the functionality and the database as that is the main focus of this project.
+This is something I would like to improve in the future, but at this stage I had to prioritise the overall functionality of the site, the database and the CRUD features as these are the main focus of this project.

+### Compatibility

+The app was tested on a variety of internet browsers including Google Chrome, Microsoft Edge, Mozilla Firefox and Safari to ensure it is fully compatible.
+No compatibility issues were found on any of these browsers.

 ### Validation